 ARTICLE, courtesy of: The moneycorp team

-- Rising Property Insurance Costs in Central Florida: What Vacation Homeowners Need to Know
+- Home Insurance Rates in Central Florida: What Vacation Homeowners Need to Know